 Judit Szőcs (Marketing Manager)

-If you have found a vulnerability and you want to act responsibly, discretion is most important.
-Always remember you have information that can be exploited by black-hats putting not only the enterprise and its reputation but its users at risk.
+If you have found a vulnerability and you want to act responsibly, discretion is of the utmost importance.
+Remember, you now have information that could be exploited by black hats, putting not only the enterprise and its reputation at risk, but also its users.

 The definition of responsible vulnerability disclosure is far from obvious, companies and experts may interpret the word „responsible” differently.
-Generally, it can be said that responsible behavior is to notify the company privately about your findings in order to let them act and release a patch and a software update before going public.
+In general, responsible behavior consists of privately notifying the company about your findings in order to let them address the issue and release a patch or software updated before going public.

-In an ethical process, the security researcher must provide the vendor enough time to develop fixes, patches, and release software updates.
-After all the necessary improvements are finished, only then should the researcher disclose the findings.
-The lack of coordination between the researcher and the vendor company can result in a catastrophe.
-Just imagine what would happen if all the information to exploit a software would be public, but nobody would act to protect the users.
+To act ethically, the security researcher must provide the vendor enough time to develop fixes, patches, and release software updates.
+Only after all the necessary improvements are completed should the researcher disclose their findings.
+Lack of coordination between the researcher and the vendor company can result in a catastrophe.
+Just imagine what would happen if all the information necessary to exploit a software would be public, but nobody would act to protect the users.

-In many-many cases – the biggest, most innovative companies – have so-called responsible disclosure policies.
+In the vast majority of cases, the biggest and most innovative companies have responsible disclosure policies.

 But what does this mean?

-The company that has a responsible disclosure policy encourages ethical hackers to research their services and report the vulnerabilities found.
-It is basically a confession that no human-designed system can be perfect, neither theirs, but they are open to improving their service.
+The company with a responsible disclosure policy encourages ethical hackers to research their services and report any vulnerabilities they find.
+It is essentially an admission that no system is perfect, theirs included, and they are open and willing to improve their service.

-If a company has a responsible disclosure policy, they should provide contact information on their website which leads to the most competent team or person in the enterprise.
-Companies sometimes publish forms with all the relevant questions they need to know before acting.
-If you do not find a form like this, Open Security Foundation has released a document – in which they detail what kind of info you should include in your report – along with how should you act.
+If a company has a responsible disclosure policy, they should provide contact information of the most relevant person or team to send the information to.
+Companies sometimes have forms containing all the relevant questions they need answers to before being able to act.
+If you do not find a form like this, the Open Society Foundation has a document which details what kind of information your report should include, as well as how you should act.

 Bug bounty program

-There are companies having bug bounty programs.
-They offer monetary compensation for ethical hackers who report vulnerabilities.
-The amount of the reward depends on several factors such as the size of the company and the severity of the found issue.
+Some companies have bug bounty programs in which they offer monetary compensation for ethical hackers who report vulnerabilities.
+The amount of the reward can depend on several factors such as the size of the company and the severity of the issue discovered.

-A bug bounty and responsible disclosure policy program usually has rules.
-Companies declare which systems are subject to testing and they require ethical behavior which means you should not copy, delete or rewrite data or change any settings on software during a successful attack.
-From the article of Detectify you can learn about the aspects companies must consider before releasing a program.
+Bug bounty programs and responsible disclosure policies generally have rules.
+Companies declare which systems can be subjected to testing, and require ethical behavior from the hackers: that is, you should not copy, delete, rewrite data, or change any settings on software during a successful attack.
+You can learn more about what companies should consider before implementing these programs in this article from Detectify.

-Then bug hunting is a risky business and we need to draw your attention to the possible consequences.
-Although the majority of leading tech companies are grateful for reported bugs, not everybody is.
-It can happen that you are getting yourself into legal trouble.
-The consequences and the legal actions can vary from country to country, but even getting letters from company lawyers is too distressing not to mention police knocking on your door.
+If this is the case, bug hunting is extremely risky and you need to be aware of the possible consequences.
+Although the majority of leading tech companies are grateful for reported bugs, not everybody is, and you could easily land yourself in legal trouble.
+The consequences and the legal actions can vary from country to country, but even getting letters from company lawyers can be distressing, let alone having the police unexpectedly knocking at your door.

 Read the second part of this blog post on how to prepare for a responsible disclosure policy program here.

 We, at Avatao are creating a platform to educate developers in security.
 Avatao offers a rich library of hands-on IT security exercises for software engineers to teach secure programming from design to deployment in a fun and intuitive way.
-Topics cover web security, secure coding in Java, C/C++, Python and also include hot topics like GDPR, payment systems, secure API design, DevSecOps, and more.
+Topics cover web security, secure coding in Java, C/C++, Python or Kotlin, and also include hot topics like OWASP Top 10 GDPR, payment systems, secure API design, DevSecOps, and more.